-From joining The Moorings as a Care Assistant in 2004, Daniela has proven to be a dedicated team player, delivering person-centered care with a real warmth and an approach that comes from the heart.
-She soon proved herself as an efficient and supportive Senior Carer and was promoted onto the management team as an Assistant Manager.
+From joining The Moorings as a Care Assistant in 2004, Daniela has proven to be a dedicated team player, delivering person-centred care with real warmth and an approach that comes from the heart.
+She soon established herself as an efficient and supportive Senior Carer and was promoted onto the management team as an Assistant Manager.
 It was here that she began to learn the art of managing, motivating and getting the very best out of people.

 The Moorings consists of 51 bedrooms between the two buildings.
-All but two of the bedrooms have en-suite facilities and many have views overlooking the Waveney Marshes or wonderful gardens.
-All bedrooms are fully furnished, though residents are encouraged to surround themselves with their own belongings so as to make the space as familiar and homely as possible.
+All but two of the bedrooms have en-suite facilities and many have views overlooking the Waveney Marshes or beautiful gardens.
+All bedrooms are fully furnished, though residents are encouraged to surround themselves with their belongings to make the space as familiar and homely as possible.
 The Moorings has six large, light and airy lounges as well as gardens, a sensory garden and a café / dining area.

-A key attribute of The Moorings is its enclosed gardens where residents are able to enjoy unspoilt views of the countryside.
+A vital attribute of The Moorings is its enclosed gardens where residents can enjoy unspoilt views of the countryside.

 A care-call alarm system is linked throughout the home, identifying where assistance is required.
 Alarm mats may also be used for those requiring higher levels of care, day or night.

-On a resident’s arrival, we go through an individual and detailed plan of care which will be updated on a regular basis to suit the resident’s specific and varying needs.
+On a resident’s arrival, we go through an individual and detailed plan of care which will be updated regularly to suit the resident’s specific and varying needs.

-We also encourage relatives to bring family photographs, favourite pictures and mementos.
-In particular, may we request an old photograph of the resident in their ‘early years’, or a picture of something they were proud of, or loved – like their first car or family pet, or enjoying a hobby.
-We then place this in a frame on the door of their bedroom, thus helping to identify their own room.
+We also encourage relatives to bring family photographs, favourite pictures and mementoes.
+In particular, may we request an old picture of the resident in their ‘early years’, or a picture of something they were proud of or loved – like their first car or family pet, or enjoying a hobby.
+We then place this in a frame on the door of their bedroom, thus helping to identify their room.